 Blockchain/Initial Coin Offering Fraud and SEC Whistleblower Program

 As of December 2017, money raised from initial coin offerings (ICOs) has exceeded $4 billion.
-Though blockchain technology can help prevent fraud, it can be also used to perpetrate fraud.
+Though blockchain technology can help prevent fraud, it can also be used to perpetrate fraud.
 As the SEC warned in a recent investor bulletin, “[f]raudsters often use innovations and new technologies to perpetrate fraudulent investment schemes” and “it is relatively easy for anyone to use blockchain technology to create an ICO that looks impressive, even though it might actually be a scam.”
 Commentators have indicated that the lack of regulatory oversight of ICOs is alarming and may lead to the next financial scandal.
-The most common securities law violations that the SEC warns about with ICOs are: (1) a failure to register the coins/tokens as securities; and (2) market manipulation schemes.
-This markets growing exponentially.
-According to coindesk, ICOs have raised well over $2 billion of external funding.
+The most common securities law violations that the SEC warns about with ICOs are: (1) a failure to register the coins/tokens as securities; (2) market manipulation schemes, such as pump-and-dump virtual currency schemes; (3) failure to maintain adequate internal controls; and (4) failure to disclose risks associated with these investments.
+This market is growing exponentially and there no sign that it will slow down soon.

 Whistleblowers disclosing blockchain fraud in connection with ICOs can be eligible for SEC whistleblower rewards.
 A former SEC attorney has indicated that the SEC Whistleblower Program could be a source for an investigation.
 The program has been very effective in enabling the SEC to protect investors and halt ongoing fraud schemes.
 To learn more about the SEC Whistleblower Program, see our column in Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective.

-Initial Coin Offerings are Securities and Subject to Rules Prohibiting Offering Fraud
+Initial Coin Offerings are Securities and Therefore Subject to Rules Prohibiting Offering Fraud

 In July 2017, the SEC issued an investigative report concluding that digital tokens offered and sold by a “virtual” organization known as “The DAO,” for decentralized autonomous organization, were securities and therefore subject to the federal securities laws.
 The DAO had used blockchain technology to raise about $150 million in 2016.
 The SEC said it would not take any enforcement action against the organization, but clarified that it could have as the organization’s tokens were sold online to U.S. investors and legally qualified as securities.